mgifford/drupal-security/src/server.rst

 If you have a site which has only a few users and doesn't have any online forms for anonymous users then you can configure Varnish to simply reject all HTTP POST requests.
-Then in Apache you can whitelist the IP address you want to have access to login into Drupal.
+Then in Apache you can whitelist the IP address you want to have access to login to Drupal.
 Matt Korostoff documented this approach in his `breakdown of the Drupalgeddon attacks`_ that affected many Drupal 7 sites.

 Shared server environments provide a number of security challenges.
 Do not